 This unpaid, high-quality, third-party coverage (and there has been a lot of it) means more attention and a larger audience, and the buzz draws more of us in.

 What Can Law Firms Learn from HQ Trivia?

 Buzz is powerful, and we use it in law firm PR.
 When attorney is quoted regularly in a key industry trade publication, writes several articles for a legal publication, is active on LinkedIn or Twitter, and has their comments included in the coveted top-tier press, it creates a buzz.
 By showing up where potential clients are looking, lawyers build their brands and increase awareness of their work and experience.

 A good law firm PR strategy can help to further showcase that talent and experience.
 You want attorneys showing up in the right publications and saying the right things.
 Each media opportunity should be evaluated in terms of how it will bolster his or her image with potential clients.
 If the resulting buzz does not fit with the overall strategy, don’t waste time on the opportunity.

 As Rogowsky says when he kicks off each program, “Let’s get down to the nitty gritty.
 Let’s get this show on the road.”
-If you need help creating a buzz for your law firm, please leave a comment or contact me at email@example.com.
+If you need help creating a buzz for your law firm, please leave a comment or contact Vivian Hood at firstname.lastname@example.org.